vordhosbnbg/elevatormadness/README.md

 When a person calls an elevator you must respond with an elevatorId, which the person will wait to get in.
 You cannot change this assignment later.
 A person remembers his elevator and waits for it, until the specific elevator stops at his floor, or until his patience runs out.

-The elevators are controlled by motors, that can be given one of two actions - acellerated up or accelerated down.
+The elevators are controlled by motors, that can be given three commands - acellerated up, accelerated down or inactive.
 When an elevator stops (speed = 0) at a given floor, the doors open and people can get in and out.

 Floors always start from 0 (as every true countable thing should).
 A floor is 4 meters high and elevators can accelerate either up or down with 2 m/s<sup>2</sup>